-To be accepted into the program, a student must present:
+To be accepted for admission to the program, a candidate must:

-- Evidence of successful academic achievement in the completion of a baccalaureate degree from an accredited institution of higher education with an appropriate major.
-Appropriate undergraduate majors include, but are not limited to, management science, business administration, electrical engineering, systems engineering, mathematics, computer science, physics, or psychology.
-A minimum undergraduate GPA of 3.0 will normally be required.
-The applicant must provide official transcripts from all undergraduate and graduate colleges and universities he/she has attended.
+- Provide official transcripts from all undergraduate and graduate colleges and universities he/she has attended.
 For students whose undergraduate transcripts are from institutions outside the U.S.: Transcripts/marksheets must be sent to the World Education Service (www.wes.org) for a course-by-course evaluation.
 An appropriate background in management science, systems analysis and design, computer science, or a related discipline, or other equivalent training is required.
 On the basis of admissions credentials, students may be required to complete a few foundation courses.

-- Two letters of recommendation from professors or supervisors who can address the candidate’s ability and motivation for enrolling in the program.
+- Provide two letters of recommendation from professors or supervisors who can address the candidate’s ability and motivation for enrolling in the program.

-- Interview with member(s) of the admission committee.
+- Attend an interview with member(s) of the admission committee.
 These are typically telephone interviews.

 The application package is viewed as a whole, and the prevailing criterion is the applicant’s capacity for completing the program successfully.

-The University’s Nondiscrimination policy is stated in the Introduction section of this catalog.
+The University’s Nondiscrimination Policy is stated in the General Reference section of this catalog.
 Because oral and written communication is an integral part of many courses, students must communicate clearly in English.
 Since this program is offered in an online format, it does not meet the requirement for a U.S. student visa.

 Philadelphia, PA 19141